-Enacted year Citation REIT type Unit Trust(esp. listed Property Trust)Public Trading Trust 1985 (Public) Unit Trust and Equity law 'Trust Income', Division 6, ITAA 1936 'Public Trading Trusts' Regime, Division 6C, ITAA 1936 'Managed investment trust', Subdivision 12-H of Schedule 1 of the Tax Administration Act 1953 Trust type
+Enacted year Citation REIT type Unit Trust (esp. listed Property Trust) Public Trading Trust 1985 (Public) Unit Trust and Equity Law Trust Income', Division 6, ITAA 1936 'Public Trading Trusts' Regime, Division 6C, ITAA 1936 'Managed investment trust', Subdivision 12-H of Schedule 1 of the Tax Administration Act 1953, Division 275, ITAA 1997 'Attribution managed investment trust', Division 276, ITAA 1997 'Collective Co-operate Investment Vehicle', Subdivision 195-C, ITAA 1997 Trust type

 Fixed trusts have traditionally been the preferred vehicle for holding real estate investments in Australia.
-They are typically set up as a listed (public) or unlisted fixed unit trust (i.e., investors subscribe for units).
+They are typically set up as a listed (public) or unlisted fixed unit trust (i.e. investors subscribe for units).
 Unit trusts are generally treated as transparent for Australian tax purposes.
 One of the key tax benefits arising for the investor from a trust structure is that distributions from the trust retain their tax attributes (flow-through entity), making an investment via a fixed trust generally comparable in most respects to a direct interest in the real estate.
 Unit trusts stapled to company structures are common in Australia.

 Unit trusts are legally established under a Trust Deed pursuant to the general principles of the law of equity.
 Certain trusts with pooled investments from a group of investors may also qualify as Managed Investment Schemes regulated under Corporations Law.
-Division 6 of the ITAA 1936 (Trust Income rules) sets out the taxation of income derived by a trust (that is not an attribution managed investment trust (AMIT)), whilst Division 6C of the ITAA 1936 (Public Trading Trust Regime) assesses some trusts effectively as companies (depending on the type of activity undertaken by the trust), and Division 276 of the Income Tax Assessment Act 1997 (ITAA 1997) regulates the taxation of AMITs.
-Distributions to non-Australian investors from a unit trust that is qualified as a withholding managed investment trust (withholding MIT), including the new AMIT, are taxed under the withholding tax rules contained in Subdivision 12-H of Schedule 1 of the Tax Administration Act 1953.
+Division 6 of the ITAA 1936 (Trust Income rules) sets out the taxation of income derived by a trust (that is not an attribution managed investment trust (AMIT)), whilst Division 6C of the ITAA 1936 (Public Trading Trust Regime) assesses some trusts effectively as companies (depending on the type of activity undertaken by the trust), and Divisions 275 and 276 of the Income Tax Assessment Act 1997 (ITAA 1997) regulates the taxation of Managed Investment Trusts (MIT) and AMITs respectively.
+Distributions to non-Australian investors from a unit trust that is qualified as a withholding managed investment trust (withholding MIT), including AMIT, are taxed under the withholding tax rules contained in Subdivision 12-H of Schedule 1 of the Tax Administration Act 1953.